zimolzak/instruct-project-etrigger-sql/README.md

-Quick Start
+InSTRuCt Project e-Trigger Quick Start
 ========

-Assuming you are reading this on github.com,
+Assuming you are reading this on github.com:

+1. Before downloading, you might want to jot down or copy/paste what it says above under "Latest commit 2a8f123 *xx* days ago" for future reference.

-1. Click on the SQL file you want above
+2. Click on the SQL file you want above (such as LungOperational.sql).

-2. Click on the grey button "Raw" near top of page
+3. Click on the grey button "Raw" at the top the page that comes up.

-3. Use browser menu to save file to disk (such as "File / Save Page As...")
+4. Use your browser menu to save file to disk (such as "File / Save Page As...").

-Email z i m o l z a k **at** bcm.edu with any questions.
+The code you download should always be the latest version.
+Email z i m o l z a k **at** bcm.edu with any questions (delete those spaces first, and replace **at** with a real at sign).
+The SharePoint site for change package and other documentation can be found at (insert URL here).

 Details
 ========

 This repository stores SQL code that implements some e-triggers for diagnostic tests.

-InSTRuCt Project Diagnostic Test Triggers

 An e-trigger answers the question, "How do you find (in the database) patients who had a test that shows a possibility of cancer, but who have **not** had timely follow-up?"